 Oral & Maxillofacial Surgery

-The average mouth is made to hold only 28 teeth, it can be painful when 32 teeth try to fit in a mouth that holds only 28 teeth.
+Nature usually provides 32 teeth.
+The average mouth only has room for 28 teeth.
+It can be painful when 32 teeth try to fit in a mouth that holds only 28 teeth.
 These four other teeth are your third molars, also known as "wisdom teeth."

 Wisdom teeth are the last teeth to erupt within the mouth.
 When they align properly and gum tissue is healthy, wisdom teeth do not have to be removed.
 Unfortunately, this does not generally happen.
 The extraction of wisdom teeth is necessary when they cannot properly erupting within the mouth.